Join the Thread Network

 View source on GitHub

-After externally commissioning a device using the OT Commissioner CLI or the OT Commissioner Android App, a Joiner is ready to join the Thread network.
+After externally commissioning a device using the OT Commissioner CLI, a Joiner is ready to join the Thread network.

 Join the network